Disability Resources for Students

 - Final approval given for animal to come into residence by UW Housing

-- The process for requesting housing accommodations is separate from requesting academic and classroom accommodations, but they can be done at the same time
+- When do I request housing accommodations?
+The process for requesting housing accommodations is separate from requesting academic and classroom accommodations, but they can be done at the same time.
+Housing accommodations need to be submitted per the posted UW Housing Accommodations Deadlines.

 Housing and Food Services Resources